kevinclark/snake3/README.md

 What all is this?
 The first line defines the variable `cats` and sets it equal to my list of cats.
-Next comes `for cat in cats:`; this tells Python to loop through each element in `cats`, each time assigning the value to a new variable `cat`.
+Next comes `for cat in cats:`; this tells Python to loop through each item in `cats`, each time assigning the value to a new variable `cat`.
 The last part, `print("Hello " + cat + "!")` is called the *body*.
 We run the commands in the body for each cat in the list.
 Notice that `cat` is different every time; it's set to each of my cats in the order of the list.

 Okay!
 Now you try!
 Use a for loop in IDLE to greet some of your friends!